peernow/SWV_Nature_Geoscience/README.md

 (c) combining the 150 observational functions with the CMIP model temperature responses.

 (c) are observationally constrained 4xCO2 projections, which form a part of the overall observational constraint.

+4) constraint_calculations_from_ridge_60NS.ipynb
+Notebook to calculate the observational constraint on the SWV responses, in support of Figure 2 in the paper.